 EKOGG has two exhibition layouts, "Edington Junction" and "Sarre", plus "The Circuit", our test track.
-Our latest projects are a small "DCC Shunting layout" and a "North Kent Station" to slot into our Circuit.
+Our latest project is a "North Kent Station" to slot into our Circuit.

 Our original exhibition layout is "Edington Junction", a country junction from the Somerset Levels.
 At exhibitions it usually runs as SDJR, but may appear in Southern guise.
 All members of our group were involved in making this layout which has hand-built trackwork.
 Articles on this layout can be found in several issues of the GOG Gazette and in BRM.